Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 By recognizing these patterns, you choose healing over wound reinforcement.

-Remember: Their inability to communicate respectfully reflects their limitations—not your worth.
+Remember: Their inability to communicate respectfully reflects their limitations.
+Not your worth.

 You deserve closure.
 You deserve explanation.
 You deserve respect.